openstack/ironic-specs/specs/liberty-implemented/supported-boot-device-list.rst

-This change would be backwards compatible, using inspect to determine if a specific driver as implemented the "task" parameter or not, and showing a deprecation warning if "task" paramater has not been implemented.
+This change would be backwards compatible, using inspect to determine if a specific driver as implemented the "task" parameter or not, and showing a deprecation warning if "task" parameter has not been implemented.

 This deprecation of get_suported_boot_devices() without task parameter will be done in the next release, after which get_supported_boot_devices() without